Electric toothbrushes: Are they better?

 Adults with dental bridges

 Oral B won because of Oral B’s Power Tip head.
-If the Sonciare had a similar attachment, Sonciare would have been declared the winner.
+If the Sonicare had a similar attachment, Sonicare would have been declared the winner.

 Adults & teens who have a difficult time flossing